 This post is long, but the last thing we want to do is create another resource that is overgeneralized and unhelpful.
 At the end of the post, we'll link to a resource page with suggestions for locating support locally and online.
 Got it?
 Good.
 Okay, let's talk about some of the reasons why the death of a sibling (at any age) is really stinking hard.

 Feelings and Emotions

 You may be experiencing grief over the death of your sibling if you feel any of the following -shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, isolation, questioning faith – to name a few.

-Okay, so those things aren’t specific to sibling grief, however the way they are experienced by someone grieving a brother or sister may be.
+Okay, so those things aren't specific to sibling grief, however, they might be experienced differently by someone grieving a brother or sister.
 For example:

 You feel anxiety because...

 ...you're worried you may die in the same way as your sibling.